davideliason/react-todo-list/README.md

 [Return to Portfolio](https://davideliason.github.io/)

 #### What is this?
-This is a simple app to keep track of todo tasks
+This is a simple app to keep track of todo tasks.
+It uses browser Babel to translate React.
+Of interest it uses ref attribute to clear input value, passes values top-down in one-way data flow.

 #### What does it use?
 React.js using react-router, state, nested components, inline styling